â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 • The Clarification request relates to procedures that should be applied as a result of an FTA Decision.

-• The Clarification request is a duplicate of another request submitted by the same Applicant on the same subject with similar documents submitted, if the FTA is already working on the other submitted request.
+• The Clarification request is a duplicate of another request submitted by the same Applicant with the same subject and documents submitted, if the FTA is already working on the other submitted request.

-• The Clarification request is related to a matter the FTA is coordinating with the Ministry of Finance on to amend tax legislation regulating it.
-[8]
+• The Clarification request is related to a matter the FTA is coordinating with the Ministry of Finance on to amend Tax legislation regulating it.[11]
+In such instance the Applicant may resubmit a Clarification request after the Tax legislation is amended, provided that there is still a Tax matter of uncertainty.

-In any other instance, e.g. if a Clarification request is submitted on a matter already clarified in a public clarification or guide, the Clarification fee will not be refunded to the Applicant.
+In any other instance, e.g. if a Clarification request is submitted on a matter already clarified in a public clarification or guide, or the request is withdrawn after more than two Business Days, the Clarification fee will not be refunded to the Applicant.

 Extent of Clarification fee refund